iong/SCP3/README.md

         /w2/mandelsh/SCP3/build/eigensolver sM_2097152.h5 10

-   The examples directory also include a script to run the `eigensolver` in the queuing system.
-I'd recommend to copy it at the top of the SCP3 directory
+   The examples directory also includes a script to run `eigensolver` in the queuing system.
+I'd recommend to copy it at the top of the SCP3 hierarchy:
-   hierarchy:

         cp ~/SCP3/examples/eigensolver.ge /w2/mandelsh/SCP3/